-In order to provide any juvenile in a juvenile facility with appropriate treatment according to that juvenile's need, the Department shall be responsible for the administration of statewide educational, clinical, psychological, psychiatric, social, medical, vocational, and recreational services or programs.
+The Department shall be responsible for administration of statewide programs to provide any juvenile in a juvenile facility with appropriate treatment according to the juvenile's needs, including educational, clinical and psychological, psychiatric, social, medical, vocational, and recreational services or programs.

-'§ 143B-519.
+"§ 143B-519.
 Authority to provide necessary medical or surgical care.

-The Department may provide any medical and surgical treatment necessary to preserve the life and health of juveniles committed to the custody of the Department;

-however, no surgical operation may be performed except as authorized in G.S.
-148-"§ 143B-520.
+The Department may provide any medical and surgical treatment necessary to preserve the life and health of juveniles committed to the custody of the Department, provided that no surgical operation may be performed except as authorized in G.S.
+148-22.2.

+"§ 143B-520.
 Compensation to juveniles in care.

-A juvenile who has been committed to the Department may be compensated for work or participation in training programs at rates approved by the Secretary within available funds.
+Juveniles who have been committed to the Department may be compensated for work or participation in training programs at rates approved by the Secretary within available funds.
 The Secretary may provide for a reasonable allowance to the juvenile for incidental personal expenses, and any balance of the juvenile's earnings remaining at the time the juvenile is released shall be paid to the juvenile or the juvenile's parent or guardian.
-The Department may accept grants or funds from any source to compensate juveniles under this section.
+The Department is authorized to accept grants or funds from any source to compensate juveniles as provided under this section.

-§ 143B-521.
+"§ 143B-521.
 Visits and community activities.

-The Department shall encourage visits by parents or guardians and responsible relatives of juveniles committed to the custody of the Department.

-The Department shall develop a program of home visits for juveniles in the custody of the Department.
-The visits shall begin after the juvenile has been in the custody of the Department for a period of at least six months.
+- (a) The Department shall encourage visits by parents or guardians and responsible relatives of juveniles committed to the custody of the Department. - (b) The Department shall develop a program of home visits for juveniles in the custody of the Department, after the juvenile has been in the custody of the Department for a period of at least six months.
 In developing the program, the Department shall adopt criteria that promote the protection of the public and the best interests of the juvenile.

-§ 143B-522.
+"§ 143B-522.
 Regional detention services.

-The Department is responsible for juvenile detention services, including the development of a statewide plan for regional juvenile detention services that offer juvenile detention care of sufficient quality to meet State standards to any juvenile requiring juvenile detention care within the State in a detention facility as follows:
+The Department shall be responsible for juvenile detention services, including the development of a statewide plan for regional juvenile detention services that offer juvenile detention care of sufficient quality to meet State standards to any juvenile requiring juvenile detention care within the State in a detention facility as follows:

-The Department shall plan with the counties operating a county detention facility to provide regional juvenile detention services to surrounding counties.
-The Department has discretion in defining the geographical boundaries of the regions based on negotiations with affected counties, distances, availability of juvenile detention care that meets State standards, and other appropriate factors.

-(2) The Department may plan with any county that has space within its county jail system to use the existing space for a county detention facility when needed, if the space meets the State standards for a detention facility and meets all of the requirements of G.S.
+- (1) The Department shall plan with the counties operating a county detention facility to provide regional juvenile detention services to surrounding counties, except that the Department shall have discretion in defining the geographical boundaries of the regions based on negotiations with affected counties, distances, availability of juvenile detention care that meets State standards, and other appropriate factors. - (2) The Department may plan with any county that has space within its county jail system to use the existing space for a county detention facility when needed, if the space meets the State standards for a detention facility and meets all of the requirements of G.S.
 153A-221.

 The use of space within the county jail system shall be constructed to ensure that juveniles are not able to converse with, see, or be seen by the adult population, and juveniles housed in a space within a county jail shall be supervised closely.